amalsaud/Ninjas-Stack/README.md

 ### Description

-The Ninjas Stack website is a platform for developers to communicate , cooperate, and grow !
+The Ninjas Stack website is a platform for developers to communicate , cooperate, and grow!

 Ninja's Stack is a community website for Ninja developers; Ninja developers can ask and answer each other and comment on other Ninjas' replies.